magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Status
 """"""

-We not write the description to this field.
+We did not write the description to this field.

 .. _campaign-startingdate:

-Start date
+Starting date
-""""""""""
+"""""""""""""

-We not write the description to this field.
+The campaign will start from this date.